 Compare Slotted Pump Vaults with HydroChamber™ Pump Chambers

-- Slotted pump vaults don't hold water - HydroChambers™ do
+- Slotted pump vaults don't hold water - HydroChambers™ does

-- Slotted pump vaults don't have threaded connections - HydroChambers™ do
+- Slotted pump vaults don't have threaded connections - HydroChambers™ does

 - Slotted pump vaults are not pre-fitted for multiple pumps - HydroChambers™ are